 Most of our revenues are denominated in U.S. dollars, while some of our expenses are denominated in Renminbi.
 In addition, our PRC subsidiary and consolidated affiliated entities hold U.S. dollars in PRC bank accounts to pay for certain Renminbi-denominated expenses such as payroll and rent.
 As such, they are subject to foreign exchange translation differences on their U.S. dollar balances.
-The foreign exchange impacts relate to accounts payable denominated in Renminbi were negative \$17,354, positive \$59,200 and negative \$49,046 for the years ended December 31, 2012, 2013 and 2014, respectively, and the foreign exchange impacts relate to the U.S. dollars held by PRC entities with Renminbi as functional currency were negative \$2, positive \$436 and positive \$1,735 for each of the years ended December 31, 2012, 2013 and 2014, respectively.
-All foreign exchange impact was recorded in general and administrative expenses in our consolidated statement of operations.
+The foreign exchange impacts relate to accounts payable denominated in Renminbi were approximately negative \$49 thousand, negative \$65 thousand and positive \$595 thousand for the years ended December 31, 2014, 2015 and 2016, respectively, and the foreign exchange impacts relate to the U.S. dollars held by PRC entities with Renminbi as functional currency were approximately positive \$1 thousand, negative \$6 thousand and \$99 thousand for each of the years ended December 31, 2014, 2015 and 2016, respectively.
+All foreign exchange impact was recorded in general and administrative expenses in our consolidated statement of operations (expect for those exchange impact caused by translation of financial statements, which is recorded in other comprehensive losses in our consolidated statement of operations).